nilayp2107/Python-Projects/README.md

-# Web-development
+# Python-Projects
-Projects created to show Web Developers' skills in me
+Projects created to show Python skills in me